Need to talk? Call 1800 882 436.

 What happens straight after having a caesarean?

+If you are awake, you can usually hold your baby straight after a caesarean.
 If you have had a general anaesthetic, as soon as you are alert, you can begin skin-to-skin contact and possibly breastfeeding.

 How long will I recover in hospital?

-You will usually stay in hospital for 3 to 5 days after a caesarean section.
 You will feel pain for at least a few days.
-It’s important to manage your pain, as this will help your recovery.
-Tell the midwives if you are in pain, they will be able to give you medicine and guide you on when and how much you can safely take.
+It's important to manage your pain, as this will help your recovery.
+Tell the midwives if you are in pain.
+They will be able to give you pain-relief medicines and guide you on how much you can safely take.

 Will I be able to breastfeed after having a caesarean?

-If starting breastfeeding is delayed, ask your midwife to help you express colostrum (the first milk you produce after your baby is born).
-Colostrum has lots of protein and antibodies to build your baby’s immunity.
+If you are unable to breastfeed after a caesarean, ask your midwife to help you express colostrum (the first milk you produce after your baby is born).
+To express colostrum means to collect the first milk your breasts produce, usually by hand-expressing it into a clean container.

 When you start breastfeeding, ask your midwife to help you position your baby.
 It may be more comfortable to: